ERR0RW0LF/Project-Chaos/README.md

 Now let's talk about the specs of the device.
 As I mentioned earlier, the board I am using is the Raspberry Pi CM5 with 8GB of RAM.
 This board has built-in WiFi and Bluetooth which is great for my project.
 The display I am using is a 7-inch touch display from Waveshare.
 This display has a resolution of 1280×800 which is perfect for my project.

 Then there are the ports.
-I plan to use the same ports as the Raspberry Pi Compute Module 5 IO board which includes 2 USB 3.0 ports, 2 full-sized HDMI 2.0 ports, a 3.5mm audio jack, a Gigabit Ethernet port, a USB-C power port, and a microSD card slot.
-I also plan to add a few more ports like a USB-C port for charging.
+I plan to use the same ports as the Raspberry Pi Compute Module 5 IO board which includes:

-I also plan to run this device of a battery.
+I also plan to run this device on a battery with a capacity of 5000mAh.
 The battery should last for at least 6 hours on a single charge.

+- 2 full-sized HDMI 2.0 ports
+- 3.5mm audio jack
+- Gigabit Ethernet port
+- USB-C power port
+- microSD card slot
+- GPIO pins

+I plan to run different Linux distributions on this device, starting with Raspberry Pi OS.
+I may switch to Arch Linux, Ubuntu, Mint, Kali Linux, or another distribution later.

-I'm not sure if I will add a physical keyboard to the device.
-I might just use a virtual keyboard on the display or connect a keyboard.
-I will decide that later.
+I am considering whether to add a physical keyboard to the device or use a virtual keyboard on the display.

 #### Chapter 3: Software